eric-at-nocoast/zendesk-node-api/README.md

 ```

 ## User Fields
-These methods allow you to interact with user fields within Zendesk
+These methods allow you to interact with ticket fields within Zendesk

 ### List user fields
 Returns a promise containing an array of all user fields in your Zendesk